aragon/hack/docs/cli-usage.md

 Uses a DAO Template to create a new DAO and prints its address.

 Options:
-- `--kit`: The APM repo name of the kit that is used to create the DAO.
+- `--kit`: The APM repo name of the template that is used to create the DAO.
 Defaults to `bare-kit.aragonpm.eth`.
 - `--kit-version [version-number|latest]`: The version of the repo that will be used to create the DAO.
 Defaults to `latest`.
-- `--fn`: The function on the kit that is called to create a new DAO.
+- `--fn`: The function on the template that is called to create a new DAO.
 Defaults to the `newBareInstance` function for `bare-kit.aragonpm.eth`.
-- `--fn-args`: The arguments that the function to create the kit is called with.
+- `--fn-args`: The arguments that the function to create the template is called with.
 Defaults to an array of arguments.
 - `--deploy-event`: The name of the event that is emitted when the DAO is created.
 The DAO address must be a return argument in the event log named `dao`.
 Defaults to `DeployInstance`.

 ---